lyledean1/flutter_whisper.cpp/README.md

 # Flutter Whisper.cpp

-Flutter Whisper.cpp allows offline/on device, fast and accurate automatic speech recognition (ASR) using [OpenAI's Whisper](https://openai.com/research/whisper) ASR model.
+Flutter Whisper.cpp allows offline/on device - fast and accurate automatic speech recognition (ASR) using [OpenAI's Whisper](https://openai.com/research/whisper) ASR model.
 Built on top of [ggerganov's Whisper.cpp](https://github.com/ggerganov/whisper.cpp), the app uses [flutter_rust_bridge](https://github.com/fzyzcjy/flutter_rust_bridge) to bind Flutter to Rust via FFI, and [whisper-rs](https://github.com/tazz4843/whisper-rs) for Rust C bindings to Whisper.cpp.
 The app also utilizes the [Record](https://github.com/llfbandit/record) Dart library for recording .m4a in iOS which is then converted to a .wav file.

 ## Video
 The example below took < 1 second to process the audio on an iPhone 12